Floyd Schmoe, Writer for Peace

-Dr. Floyd Schmoe (1895-1999) wrote hundreds of articles and published ten books, including Our Greatest Mountain, A Year in Paradise and For Love of Some Islands, according to historylink.org.
-Peace Park in Seattle is a lasting symbol of his work.
+Dr. Floyd Schmoe (1895-2001) wrote hundreds of articles and published ten books, including Our Greatest Mountain, A Year in Paradise and For Love of Some Islands, according to historylink.org.
+Peace Park in Seattle, Washington, is a lasting symbol of his work.

-He loved nature and taught forestry at the University of Washington in Seattle.
+He embraced nature and taught forestry at the University of Washington in Seattle.
 As a young man, he and his wife, Ruth, were caretakers of Paradise Inn at Mount Rainier.
-Sadly, this was also where they lost the life of their newborn girl.
+Sadly, this was also where they lost the life of their newborn girl during a terrible winter storm that prevented them from obtaining medical help.

 Peace Park is on a thin stretch of land near the corner of a busy intersection with an adjacent sidewalk and benches, near the University of Washington.
 Steps to a nature trail below can be found a short distance behind the “Sadako” display.